 Table ES-1.
-Summary of of Impacts and Mitigation Measures ------------- ------------ ------------ ---------------- ----------
+Summary of Impacts and Mitigation Measures ------------- --------- ------------ ---------------- ----------

 Impacts Significance before Mitigation Mitigation Measures Significance after Mitigation Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or LTS None required N/A Impede or redirect flood flows?
 LTS None required N/A Impact 3.9-4.
 In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation?
 NI None required N/A Impact 3.9-5.
 Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
 LTS None required N/A 3.10 Noise Impact 3.10-1.
 Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
 PS Mitigation Measure 3.10-1a: Construction Noise Reduction Mitigation Measure 3.10-1b: Employ Noise- Reducing Construction Measures for Project Construction Truck Traffic LTS Impact 3.10-2.
 Generation of excessive groundborne vibration or groundborne noise levels?
-LTS None required N/A 3.11 Transportation Impact 3.11-1.
+LTS PS None required Mitigation Measure 3.10-2: Employ Vibration-Reducing Construction Measures for Demolition and Construction Adjacent to Impacted Building N/A 3.11 Transportation Impact 3.11-1.
 Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities?
 LTS None required N/A Impact 3.11-2.
 Conflict or be inconsistent with CEQA Guidelines§ 15064.3, subdivision (b)?
 NI None required N/A

 Table ES-1.
-Summary / of Impacts and Mitigation Measures ------------- --------- -------------- ---------------- ----------
+Summary of Impacts and Mitigation Measures ------------- ----------------------------------- ----------

 Impacts Significance before Mitigation Mitigation Measures Significance after Mitigation Impact 3.11-3.
 Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
 PS Mitigation Measure 3.11-3a: Protect Bike Facilities Mitigation Measure 3.11-3b: Repair Damaged Roadways and Bike Paths Following Construction LTS Impact 3.11-4.
 Result in inadequate emergency access?
 LTS None required N/A 3.12 Tribal Cultural Resources Impact 3.12-1.
 Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code § 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code § 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resource Code § 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.
-PS Mitigation Measure 3.12-1a: TCRs and Human Remains Mitigation Measure 3.12-1b: Forensic Canines LTS
+In applying the criteria set forth in subdivision (c) of Public Resource Code § 5024.1, the lead agency shall consider the significance of the resource to a Mitigation Measure 3.12-1a: TCRs and Human Remains Mitigation Measure 3.12-1b: Forensic Canines Mitigation Measure 3.12-1c: Cultural Resources Awareness Training LTS

 Table ES-1.
-Summary of Im pacts and Mitigation Measures ------------- --------------- ---------------------- ----------
+Summary of Impacts a and Mitigation Measures ------------- ------------ ----------- ---------------- ----------